📚StudySolv

 Solution

-A renewable resource can become non-renewable when humans use it faster than Nature can restore or regenerate it.
-For example, if forests are cut down faster than they can grow back, or if groundwater is extracted faster than rainfall can replenish it, these resources effectively become non-renewable.
-Actions to prevent this include:
+A renewable resource becomes non-renewable when humans use it faster than Nature can restore or regenerate it.
+For example, if forests are cut down faster than they can grow back, or if groundwater is pumped out faster than rainfall can replenish it, these resources effectively become non-renewable.

 Q 2short

-Name five ecosystem functions that benefit or serve humans.
+Name five ecosystem functions that serve humans.

 Solution

-Five ecosystem functions that serve humans (also called ecosystem services) are:
+Five ecosystem functions that serve humans are:

 Q 3long